 The Leelanau Community Cultural Center now has a growing endowment fund.
 As improvements continue to be made and programs expanded there has been an ever increasing need for donations.
 In the year 2000, seeing the need to ensure the long-term stability of income, the LCCC established an endowment fund with the Grand Traverse Regional Community Foundation.
 Having met their original goal of $250,00 in the year 2005, the board has set a new goal of $500,000 by 2010.

 There is now a full-time Executive Director and a full time Assistant Director.
 Becky Ross manages an ever-expanding list of activities, the core of which is the six-week summer program.
 More than 185 children and 120 adults participated in last year’s classes, which are taught by area artists.
 The yearly schedule is filled with specialty classes such as senior exercise, aerobics, tap and ballet and ballroom dance, and special events such as Stage Turner dramatic readings; exhibits of furniture, art, and ceramics; music concerts; and private celebrations as well.

 Art Leelanau, the LCCC’s annual benefit to raise operating funds typically features more than 100 area artists.
-Other major shows include the annual Exposures exhibit of student art in spring, the summer Artists’ Market with some 75 booths, and the fall Fiber Festival.
+Other major shows include the annual summer Artists’ Market with some 85 booths, and the fall Fiber Festival.
 The board has recently added a part-time staff member to help in the office and coordinate volunteer workers.

 How did this all happen?
 It happened because the Old Art Building is treasured – and many wonderful people have volunteered their time, talents, and funds to ensure that this fine old building remains a vital part of the Leelanau community.
 We hope that you will continue to support the Old Art Building and the efforts of the Leelanau Community Cultural Center.